Tuesday, 5 December 2006

 Going to Hyderabad needed two nights and we stopped on the way in Bhopal.
 Going to Alipur Dwar in the north-east took three nights and we stopped on the way in Lucknow and Siliguri.

-In the second class compartment of the train with three tyres, train seats were wooden planks and best was to have the top berth, because then you could go up and forget about the others.
+In the second class compartment of the trains, the seats were wooden planks and best was to have the top berth, because then you could go up and forget about the others.
 The bottom berth was where everyone sat while the middle berth was kept closed till it was time to go to sleep.

 Before you knew, everyone was talking to everyone.
 Children sharing comics or playing ludo or exchanging stories.
-Women together chatting as long lost sisters from a Manmohan Desai film.
+Women together chatting like long-lost-sisters from a Manmohan Desai film.
 Men looking with understanding nods at their wives, and talking about their own things.
 Didi, bhabhi, bhai saheb, dada ji, aunty ji, soon everyone had found the right words to address the others.
-From the open window of the train, on a curve you could see the steam rising up from the engine and specks of charcoal came inside the compartment and coated all the faces, got stuck in the hair and went down the neck into the shirts.
+From the open window of the train, on a curve you could see the steam rising up from the engine and specks of charcoal came inside the compartment and coated all our faces, got stuck in the hair and went down the neck into the shirts.
 Chuk chuk chuk, the train went, with the compartments swaying as everyone spoke to everyone else.

 And by the time the shared journey came to an end, we knew lot of things about each other, and saying goodbyes was like we were leaving friends.
 "Write to me", "If you come to Delhi, come to see us", were exchanged with addresses.
 Of course, we never saw each other again, those other lives were soon forgotten, the memories of faces and names fading quickly with time.

-Every time I stopped to think about it, I could see the round ball of earth buzzing like a beehive, hundreds of thousands of small cells next to each other, each with its own family and relatives and lives, each family facing ups and downs, each with children growing up, persons dying, persons getting married.
-Even if I didn't know about them all, I could imagine them, each family like our own, a little different in somethings, but underneath every thing else, quite similar.
+Every time I remember those journeys, I can imagine the round ball of our earth buzzing like a beehive, hundreds of thousands of small cells next to each other, each with its own family and relatives and lives, each family facing ups and downs, each with children growing up, persons dying, persons getting married.
+Even if I didn't know about them all, I could imagine them all, each family like our own, a little different in some things, but underneath every thing else, quite similar.

 Now even in India, there are no steam engines.
 Those long journeys have become shorter.
 Here in Europe, even when I do travel on train, mostly I avoid eye contact with others, I almost never offer to others the food I am eating, I hardly ever (actually never) take puris and fried potatoes with me and anyway, most persons have a sandwich and a paper glass with some drink.
 On the planes, people sitting next to me, some times smile but it stops there.
 Talking to others that you don't know means "disturbing them" and so everyone looks out of the window or reads or closes eyes and feigns sleep, all lost in their own worlds.